gabrielepalaj/Zombicide/test/lib/googletest/docs/FAQ.md

 ## I want to use Google Test with Visual Studio but don't know where to start. ##

-Many people are in your position and one of them posted his solution to our mailing list.
+Many people are in your posMap and one of them posted his solution to our mailing list.

 ## I am seeing compile errors mentioning std::type\_traits when I try to use Google Test on Solaris. ##